fuhoi/project-euler/problem-003/README.md

 * The prime factors of 13195 are 5, 7, 13 and 29.
 The largest being 29.
 * Must find the largest
+* Start at the floor of half the number and work in descending order to three.

 ### Test cases